 Values are Mean ± Standard Deviation of six observations.
 Values in the same column with different superscript letters (a, b & c) differs significantly at P<0.05 (DMRT).

-The data in Table 6 showed that the mean length, width and weight of V instar larvae of group ‘C’ were (7.0117±0.19831 cm, 10.6533±0.07111 cm and 3.4350±0.19550 gm), respectively.
-The mean length, width and weight of V instar larvae of group T1 were (9.4560±0.29705 cm, 11.1233±0.18165 cm and 4.5283±0.32693 gm), respectively.
-The mean length, width and weight of V instar larvae of group T2 were (8.8080±0.28887 cm, 0.9700±0.09142 cm and 3.9550±0.29302 gm), respectively.
-The mean length, width and weight of V instar larvae of group T3 were (8.7863±0.25721 cm, 0.8600±0.08325 cm and 3.8150±0.25529 gm), respectively.
-The mean length, width and weight of V instar larvae of group T4 were (8.5520±0.23340 cm, 0.7967±0.07663 cm and 3.7950±0.25609 gm), respectively.
-In these five observations, 0.5% (group T1) B-complex vitamin (Riboflavin) treated V instar larvae length, width and weight was significantly increased than the other four groups (‘C’, T2, T3 and T4) (Meeramaideen et al., 2017).
+The data in Table 6 showed that the mean length, width and weight of V instar larvae of group ‘C’ were (In these five observations, 0.5% (group T1) B-complex vitamin (Riboflavin) treated V instar larvae length, width and weight was significantly increased than the other four groups (‘C’, T2, T3 and T4) (Meeramaideen et al., 2017).

 Table 7: Economic traits of B-complex vitamins treated Kanva-2 mulberry leaves fed to V instar larvae produced cocoon (Meeramaideen et al., 2017)